jeffreykegler/hoonlint/misc/whitespace.md

 Note that, in the example above, the anchor column is different from the rune column.

-* The running must be separated from the rune by a vertical gap.
+In TISSIG, the running must be separated from the rune by a vertical gap.
 The inter-comment location of this vertical gap is the anchor column, and its pre-comment location is undefined.

 The column location of the running must be the anchor column.
+The column location of the runstep lines in TISSIG should be the anchor column.

-* The TISTIS should be separated from the last runstep by a vertical gap, whose inter-comment location is the anchor column, and whose pre-comment location is undefined.
+The TISTIS should be separated from the last runstep by a vertical gap, whose inter-comment location is the anchor column.

-* The TISTIS should be at the anchor column.
+Since the runstep column location and the anchor column are the same, the vertical gap before the TISTIS is a special case.

-TISSIG is a special case of 0-running, in that the TISTIS should be aligned with the runsteps.
+The pre-comment column location of the vertical gap before the TISTIS should be undefined.

 <!-- TODO: TISSIG is very problematic.
 By the above definition of correctness, none